Cubs vs. Braves Player Props Betting Odds

 Olson Stats

-- Matt Olson has 167 hits with 27 doubles, three triples, 53 home runs and 103 walks.
+- Matt Olson has recorded 168 hits with 27 doubles, three triples, 53 home runs and 103 walks.
 He has driven in 134 runs with one stolen base.

-- Olson enters this game looking to extend his three-game hit streak.
-In his last five games he is hitting .350 with a double, a home run, four walks and three RBI.
+- Olson enters this game looking to extend his four-game hit streak.
+In his last five games he is batting .333 with a double, four walks and two RBI.

 Olson Recent Games